coryhouse/react-slingshot/README.md

 In main.js, reference your top level component (instead of Redux's root container at ./containers/root).

+### How do I deploy this?
+`npm run build`.
+This will build the project for production.
+It does the following:
+* Minifies all JS
+* Sets NODE_ENV to prod so that React is built in production mode
+* Places the resulting built project files into /dist.
+(This is the folder you'll expose to the world).

 ### Why are test files placed alongside the file under test (instead of centralized)?
 Streamlined automated testing is a core feature of this starter kit.
 All tests are placed in files that end in .spec.js.
 Spec files are placed in the same directory as the file under test.
 Why?
 + The existence of tests is highly visible.
 If a corresponding .spec file hasn't been created, it's obvious.